IRL2/gaussian-Fields/README.md

     a. right click "Solution 'gaussianFields'" in the VS solution explorer
     b. -> Properties
     c. select 'Single Startup Project', and indicate 'gaussianFields'

+Running:
-9.  pressing spacebar reinitializes things; pressing 'f' temporarily zeros out the forces
+1.  pressing spacebar reinitializes the attractors & the particles
+2.  pressing 'f' temporarily zeros out the forces
+3.  if you run into performance issues, reduce within ofApp.cpp the number of attractors 'nattractors' & number of particles 'nparticles'
-10. have fun!
+4.  have fun!